psycedelicAI/high-security-facility-concept/docs/operations/master-watcher-operations-model.md

 - operational condition
 - communications state
 - whether the guard is already engaged
+- whether the route depends on controlled passages
+- whether the relevant camera coverage is reliable

 A guard already assigned to an active task should not receive a conflicting assignment without explicit authorized reassignment.